subashdahal11/Power-BI-Projects/README.md

 ### Sales Performance Dashboard
 - Developed an interactive Power BI dashboard to visualize sales metrics across regions and time.
 - Improved insights into revenue trends, profit margins, and underperforming segments.

-### Customer Churn Analysis
-- Conducted an exploratory analysis using Python and Power BI to identify churn predictors.
 - Presented actionable recommendations to enhance customer retention.

 ---